anshi0304/NOAA_Storm_Project/README.md

 The main intermediate output is:

 * `StormEvents_joined_data.csv`: intermediate joined dataset created from the three raw NOAA files.
+This file is not uploaded to GitHub because of file size, but it is recreated automatically when the R Markdown file or R script is run.

 The final outputs are:

 * `NOAA_Storm_Project.html`: knitted HTML version of the final report.
 * `NOAA_Storm_Project.Rmd`: R Markdown report with code, explanations, tables, and figures.
 * `NOAA_Storm_Project.R`: code-only R script for the analysis.
+* `README.md`: project documentation explaining the workflow, files, variables, and reproducibility steps.
 * RPubs URL: public link to the published HTML report.
 * GitHub repository URL: repository containing the project files and documentation.

+Files not uploaded to GitHub because of size can be recreated or downloaded using the steps in this README.
+The raw NOAA CSV files can be downloaded from the NOAA Storm Events CSV file page, and the joined dataset can be recreated by running the R Markdown file or R script.

 ## Limitations